alamine53/myhugowebsite/content/projects/01_playoffs.md

 ### Summary

 I apply the concept of regression discontinuity to estimate the value of playoff experience in the NBA.
-I find that, on average, 8th seeds (those who barely make the playoffs) gain 8 percent additional wins relative to 9th seeds (those who barely miss it) going into the next season.
+I find that, on average, teams who barely make the playoffs gain 8 percent additional wins next season relative to those who barely miss it.
 These results are subject to vary given the small sample size.

 ### Background